AdamUllmann/Cellular-Automata-Online/README.md

 An interactive Cellular Automata simulation built using Javascript, CSS, and HTML.
 Allows the user to experiment with rule combinations in real-time.

-Also check out my desktop version written in C++ (it's faster and better): https://github.com/AdamUllmann/Game-of-Life-plus-plus
+Also check out my desktop version written in C++ (it's faster): https://github.com/AdamUllmann/Game-of-Life-plus-plus

 ## Features